-Our purpose of this book is to provide a glimpse on cultural tolerance among the Indonesian people in the past which reflected on the Islamic Monument of Sendang Duwur, East Java, in the 16th century A.D.
+Our purpose of this book is to provide a glimpse of cultural tolerance among the Indonesian people in the past which reflected on the Islamic Monument of Sendang Duwur, East Java, in the 16th century.
 Cultural tolerance in that period was the result of the process of acculturation through the course of times from the prehistoric and Hindu-Buddhist periods up to the arrival and spread of Islam in coastal areas of East Java.
-Architecture and ornaments of Sendang Duwur could clearly witness those elements of cultural tolerance.
+Architecture and ornaments of Sendang Duwur could witness those elements of cultural tolerance.

 Cultural tolerance builds up mutual understanding among the people: the introducers and acceptors of cultural elements.
-It also implies that the process of acculturation in Indonesia had been peacefully accommodated.
-Through this type of acculturation, the continuity of culture could be developed, and the local genius of their own culture could be maintained.
+It also implies that the process of acculturation in Indonesia had peacefully accommodated.
+Through this type of acculturation, the continuity of culture could develop, and the local genius of their own culture could maintain.

-The reflection of cultural tolerance on the Islamic Monument of Sendang Duwur can be an excellent example of several Hindu-Buddhist and Islamic archaeological sites, which can testify cultural tolerance of the Indonesian people in the past.
+The reflection of cultural tolerance on Islamic Monument of Sendang Duwur is an excellent example of Hindu-Buddhist and Islamic archaeological sites, testifying cultural tolerance of the Indonesian people in the past.

-This book expects that the Islamic monument of Sendang Duwur as the great value of the cultural heritage can inspire our current societies and enhance dialogues between different faiths and religions in Indonesia.
+This book expects that Islamic monument of Sendang Duwur as the high value of the cultural heritage can inspire the current societies and enhance dialogues between different faiths and religions in Indonesia.
+It is for education and research overall.

-The authors: Professor Uka Tjandrasasmita & Dr Hee Sook Lee-Niinioja
+Professor Uka Tjandrasasmita & Dr Hee Sook Lee-Niinioja